NuLL3rr0r/babaei-net-blog-source/babaei.net/content/post/2019-05-09-keep-crashing-daemons-running-on-freebsd/index.md

 Amidst all the chaos in the current stage of my life, I don't know exactly what got into me that I thought it was a good idea to perform a major upgrade on a production FreeBSD server from <code>11.2-RELENG</code> to <code>12.0-RELENG</code>, when I even did not have enough time to go through <code>/usr/src/UPDATING</code> thoroughly or consult [the Release Notes](https://www.freebsd.org/releases/12.0R/relnotes.html) or [the Errata](https://www.freebsd.org/releases/12.0R/errata.html) properly; let alone [hitting some esoteric changes which technically crippled my mail server](https://forums.freebsd.org/threads/mailserver-stops-working-after-a-few-days-after-12-releng-upgrade.70640/), when I realized it has been over a week that I haven't been receiving any new emails.

 At first, I did not take it seriously.
 Just rebooted the server and prayed to the gods that it won't happen again.
 It was a quick fix and it seemed to work.
-Until, after a few days I noticed that it happened again.
-This time I prayed to the gods - both the old ones and the new ones - even harder and rebuilt every install ports all over again in order to make sure I did not miss anything.
+Until after a few days, I noticed that it happened again.
+This time I prayed to the gods even harder - both the old ones and the new ones ¯\\\_(ツ)_/¯ - and rebuilt every installed ports all over again in order to make sure I did not miss anything.
 I went for another reboot and, ops!
-There it was again, laughing at me.
-Thus, losing all faith in the gods, which led me to [take up responsibility and investigate more on this or ask the experts on the FreeBSD forums](https://forums.freebsd.org/threads/mailserver-stops-working-after-a-few-days-after-12-releng-upgrade.70640/).
+There it was again laughing at me.
+Thus, losing all faith in the gods, which led me to [take up responsibility and investigate more on this issue or ask the experts on the FreeBSD forums](https://forums.freebsd.org/threads/mailserver-stops-working-after-a-few-days-after-12-releng-upgrade.70640/).

-After messing around with it, it turned out that the culprit is <code>clamav-clamd</code> service crashing without any apparent reason.
+After messing around with it, it turned out that the culprit is <code>clamav-clamd</code> service crashing without any apparent reason at first.
+I fired up <code>htop</code> after restarting <code>clamav-clamd</code> and figured even at idle times it devours around ~ <code>30%</code> of the available memory.
 According to [this Stack Exchange answer](https://unix.stackexchange.com/a/278110):

 {{< blockquote author="vk5tu" link="https://unix.stackexchange.com/a/278110" title="How to reduce ClamAV memory usage?" >}}
 ClamAV holds the search strings using the classic string (Boyer Moore) and regular expression (Aho Corasick) algorithms.
 Being algorithms from the 1970s they are extemely memory efficient.